 Lake Sunapee's Lake Host Program

 The Lake Host program at Lake Sunapee was originally established in 2000 and Hosts were called Launch Site Monitors.
-Unlike today, many plant fragments were removed from boats and trailers.
-Currently, this program is administered by NH LAKES, a non-profit organization devoted to protecting NH waterbodies and we work in partnership with them to bring it to Lake Sunapee.
+Currently, this program is administered by NH LAKES, a non-profit organization devoted to protecting NH waterbodies and we work in partnership with them to bring the program to Lake Sunapee.

 The Lake Sunapee Lake Host program covers all five ramps on the lake and usually consists of ten or more Hosts.